 Consider your content before converting a hobby blog to a monetized blog

-- I wanted to keep my old book reviews when I switched from WP. com to self-hosting on WP. org (you can read about that process here).
+- I wanted to keep my old book reviews when I switched from WP. com to self-hosting on WP. org.
 Transferring old posts may have helped with my Domain Authority (DA) and getting easy approval for Adsense and affiliate programs.
 However, those posts have non-existent Search Engine Optimization (SEO), which hurts where I rank in Google.
 Like pop rocks, my site jumped all over.
 I am sure Google could not adequately index or determine my area of expertise.

 - Do/My Fix: In 2019, I am cleaning up old posts, throwing out and redirecting posts that are not worth the traffic or time, and am restructuring the site.
 This is over 100 blog posts.
 You heard me right.
 It’s a nightmare, but worth it.